EAF — GrafTech International Ltd.

 2. Strategic Updates and Business Highlights

-- GrafTech is increasing graphite electrode prices by $600 to $1,200 per metric ton to address pricing discrepancies in the market.
+- GrafTech is increasing graphite electrode prices by $600 to $1,200 per metric ton to align with rising steel prices and improve margins.

-- The company is advocating for fair trade policies and is involved in trade cases against unfair imports from China and India.
+- The company is actively involved in trade cases against unfair imports from China and India, which could bolster domestic pricing and market share.

 3. Forward Guidance and Outlook

-- Positive pricing momentum is expected to materialize in the second half of 2026, particularly during upcoming negotiations for 2027 pricing.
+- Positive pricing momentum is expected to materialize in the second half of 2026, particularly during the 2027 price negotiations.

 4. Bad News, Challenges, or Points of Concern